 They might have written their Popol Vuh using the ancient Mayan writing system before the Spanish arrived.
-If they did, no original copy of it will ever be found — the conquistadores would have destroyed them all.
+If they did, no original copy of it will ever be found — the conquistadors would have destroyed them all.

 Around one in ten people in Guatemala is K'iche'.
 Their name means "many trees," and the best-known is Rigoberta Menchú, who was the 1992 recipient of the Nobel Peace Prize.
 She received the award for her seminal work in bringing to the world's attention the plight of Guatemala's indigenous people during the civil war that was taking place at the time.

 Historically, though, the most celebrated K'iche' is the legendary Tecún Umán, who has a town in Guatemala named after him.
-He led the K'iche' resistance against the first Spanish conquistadores.
-He was killed, his army lost the battle and the conquistadores sacked and burnt the K'iche' capital, Q'umarkaj, soon after.
+He led the K'iche' resistance against the first Spanish conquistadors.
+He was killed, his army lost the battle and the conquistadors sacked and burnt the K'iche' capital, Q'umarkaj, soon after.
 In an act of symbolic colonialism they then used some of its ruins to build their own capital in the region, Santa Cruz del Quiché.
 It remains a thriving town to this day.